HUD 4000.1 FHA Handbook Revised For FHA Loans

 The revised HUD 4000.1 FHA Handbook implemented major changes in FHA Guidelines on deferred student loans.

 - Under the new HUD 4000.1 FHA Handbook on deferred student loans, FHA underwriters need to include monthly student loan payments

-Under the old HUD FHA Handbook. debts that had 10 months or less in monthly debt payments left could have been excluded from debt to income ratio calculations and was up to mortgage underwriter’s discretion.
+Under the old HUD FHA Handbook debts that had 10 months or less in monthly debt payments left could have been excluded from debt to income ratio calculations and was up to mortgage underwriter’s discretion.

 - Under the revised HUD 4000.1 FHA Handbook, installment debt payments that have 10 months or less in monthly payment left, the following applies:

-HUD 4000.1 FHA Handbook: Changes In FHA Streamline Refinances
+HUD 4000.1 FHA Handbook Changes In FHA Streamline Refinances

 Under the old HUD FHA Handbook, the rule to be able to do a FHA Streamline Refinance Mortgage, the homeowner was required to save at least 5% of the principal, interest, and FHA mortgage insurance premium payment.